Wizards (DVD) by Ralph Bakshi

 The characters and plot:

 Well, you clearly have good guys and bad guys.
 However, you have muddled motivation for the mutant bad guys (led by the evil wizard Blackwolf) to attack the good guys.
 At first, it seems like Blackwolf's mutants are attacking because they are envious of the prosperity of the good humans and their allies, the elves and fairies.
 Then, about halfway through, we find out the mutants are forced to live in irradiated territories that the good wizard (Avatar) never quite got around to cleaning up with his good magic even though he comments that he could easily do it.
 Why didn't he?
-Well, apparantly, he's too concerned with drinking scotch and lusting over his young, lusty, busty apprentice.
+Well, apparently, he's too concerned with drinking scotch and lusting over his young, lusty, busty apprentice.

 This throws the whole plot into a twist - are the bad guys really evil mutants?
 Or, are they victims of repression on the part of the non-mutants.
-If that is the case, than what is Bakshi trying to say by having the mutants being whipped up by Nazi propoganda movies?
-Is he trying to excuse the Nazis by making a parrallel with the Peace of Versailles and the terrible terms imposed on the Germans that led to the rise of the Nazis?
+If that is the case, than what is Bakshi trying to say by having the mutants being whipped up by Nazi propaganda movies?
+Is he trying to excuse the Nazis by making a parallel with the Peace of Versailles and the terrible terms imposed on the Germans that led to the rise of the Nazis?

 No, I think he's just got a really, really sloppy script, as evidenced by the fact that half of the lines of his lead elf character (soon to be king) are incoherent battle screams - even when they're not appropriate.
 He must be a hoot at the dinner table!